helenclx/leilukin-site/src/statements/accessibility.md

 * Semantic HTML
 * Alt text for all non-decorative images
 * No autoplaying music or video
+* No animated images
 * Proper colour contrast for backgrounds, text, and links
-* Font sizes, margins and paddings use relative units such as rem/em instead of absolute units such as px for scalability
+* Makes font sizes scalable by use relative units such as rem/em instead of absolute units such as px
 * Site is functional up to 200% text zoom
 * Allows reader mode to be enabled for articles and blog posts
 * Visible outline when an interactive element is focused